Three Democrats compete to challenge Kapanke for Senate seat in Aug.11 primary

 She said she supports protecting water resources from developments and farming pollution, and that climate change is a “marathon we have got to get started on.”

-- Infrastructure and broadband: Supports a program similar to the New Deal to address infrastructure problems.
+- Supports a program similar to the New Deal to address infrastructure problems.

 “We need to do the same thing with broadband.
 Broadband needs to be a utility for every single person in the world,” Swiggum said.

-- Child care: Supports a state-funded childcare system, longer paid family leave and benefits for parents who have to stay home to care for children.
+- Supports a state-funded childcare system, longer paid family leave and benefits for parents who have to stay home to care for children.

 Paul Weber